 The human hand has 27 bones—3 in each finger except the thumb, which has 2.
-When you hurt a finger, whether it’s an injury to one of those bones or your joints, connective tissues, or tendons, your doctor may advise you to complete finger exercises.
+When you hurt a finger, you may have injured one of the bones, your joints, connective tissues, or tendons.
+If so, your doctor may advise you to complete finger exercises.

 Exercising your finger after an injury can make it stronger and easier to move.
 However, you shouldn’t start these exercises until your doctor says it is safe.

 By exercising your injured finger each day, you can help to combat your pain and increase flexibility.
 Performing these exercises regularly may help your finger return to its healthy state:

 This exercise can help you straighten your finger, which will make it easier to move.

 To do this exercise, use your uninjured hand to slowly straighten and bend the injured finger.
 Hold it straight then slowly bend it.

 This exercise also makes it easier to straighten your finger.

 To do this exercise, put your injured hand flat on the table, palm facing down.
 Lift each finger one at a time.